In love with a jewel

 Lynette Tapia & John Osborn

-Our tasting house, in the heart of the city and the immediacy of the Red Light District was named 'a resting stop in the neighbourhood' by a particular publication.
-We got used to the changing of atmospheres in our tasting house because so many different people visit us, bringing with them a panoply of situations.
-The biggest challenge is for us to create a situation in which people feel understood.
-If someone leaves the house happy, then we are satisfied, also with guests with whom it doesn't run smoothly.
-We have naturally learned that not everyone is per definition nice.
-There are also "demanding apples in the middle of the basket".
+‘A rest stop in the neighborhood’, our tasting house - in the heart of the city in the Red Light District - was called in a publication.
+With so many guests, we got used to various atmospheres in our tasting café, involving different situations.
+To us, the biggest challenge is to create a situation in which people feel understood.
+If someone happily leaves the house, we are satisfied, even with difficult guests.
+Not everyone is nice, we learned of course.
+There are rotten apples in the basket too.
+Simply, notorious harassers.